jvietman/EzGdClient/README.md

 <details>
   <summary><b>Disclamer</b></summary>

   *The EzGdClient is still in development.
-This means that some features may be added or removed in further development.*
+This means that some features may be added or removed in further development.
+You are able to see all features that are planned for the basic and extra version of the client here as a todo list.*
 </details>

-- Manage instances
-    - start, close and restart game
-    - select instance
-    - open instance folder
-- Create instances
-    - supports version 2.1, 2.0 GDPS, 1.9 GDPS
-- Change game sounds
-    - explode sound

-## **Todo**
 *Basic Features:*
 - [ ] Import instances
 - Manage instances
-    - [X] create instance
+    - [X] create instance (versions 2.1, 2.0 GDPS, 1.9 GDPS)
+    - [X] start, close and restart game
+    - [X] select instance
+    - [X] open instance folder
 - Client settings
     - [ ] change client theme
 - Change game sounds
+    - [X] explode sound
-    - [x] menu music
+    - [X] menu music
-    - [x] practise music
+    - [X] practise music
-    - [x] finish sound
+    - [X] finish sound
     - [ ] original music
     - [ ] newgrounds music
 - Manage texturepacks